Lone Star Treble-O-Lectric Trains

 Brief History and some Specs

-Lone Star toy division was a part of Die Casting Machine Tools Ltd. of 152, Green Lanes, Palmers Green, London.
-The company was founded by the late Mr. Aubrey Robert "Bob" Mills in partnership with the late Mr. Sidney James Ambridge in 1939 at another location in a lock-up garage nearby and moved to the Green Lanes address in the late 1940s.
+The Lone Star toy division was a part of Die Casting Machine Tools Ltd. of 152, Green Lanes, Palmers Green, London.
+The company was founded by the late Mr. Aubrey Robert "Bob" Mills in partnership with the late Mr. Sidney James Ambridge in 1939 at another location nearby and moved to the Green Lanes address in the late 1940s.
 In 1956, the company expanded its operations by building a new factory at Hatfield, Hertfordshire (usually abbreviated Herts. by our friends in England).
 Later, they also had offices in New York, Los Angeles, Brisbane, and Paris.
 Through the years, Lone Star manufactured many different lines of diecast metal and plastic toys and were one of the leading suppliers of toy cap guns and small metal automotive replicas.
 In fact, the name "Lone Star" was adopted as a result of wanting to more identify their products with the old west theme that was all the rage in the 1950s.
 The company continued operations until 1988 when it was effectively shut down and the lines sold off.

 The above information comes from the wonderful website of Mr. Geoff Ambridge, son of the late Mr. Sidney Ambridge.
 For a more detailed and complete history and view of the products made by Lone Star, I encourage all reading this to visit his site.